strimzi/proposals/073-improve-handling-of-CA-renewals-and-replacements-in-client-based-operands.md

       - secretName: my-cluster-cluster-ca-cert
 ```

-And when none of them would be specified, it will be treated as if `certificatesMatching` was set to `*.crt`.
+And when none of them would be specified, it will be treated as if `pattern` was set to `*.crt`.
 This is something what can be considered and added even later if desired.